-According to the World Health Organization (WHO) around 1.24m people die every year globally in crashes, with 27% of all road traffic deaths being pedestrians and cyclists on city streets.
-You may have heard about car sales touching new records all across the globe, causing slower traffic at rush hour.
-Although in the last two years, economic activity slowed down due to the pandemic, in 2021, the United States saw almost 15 million vehicles purchased.
+According to the World Health Organization (WHO), around 1.24m people die every year globally in crashes, with 27% of all road traffic deaths being pedestrians and cyclists on city streets.
+You may have heard about car sales touching new records all across the globe, causing slower traffic during rush hour.
+Although economic activity slowed down in the last two years due to the pandemic, in 2021, the United States saw almost 15 million vehicles purchased.
 That’s 2.5% more than the previous year, increasing the risk of traffic fatalities.

-With so many vehicles sold each year, the car population on US roads has reached 253 million, causing serious congestion across the country.
+With so many vehicles sold each year, the car population on U.S. roads has reached 253 million, causing severe congestion across the country.
 A walking-oriented city like Los Angeles will strive to promote walking and cycling.
 The bid to make streets safer, and reduce bicycle crashes and traffic congestion, has not helped the most vulnerable road users.
-A large number of vehicle drivers on the road has not only caused traffic congestion but has also posed a serious risk to the growing cyclist and pedestrian populations.
+A large number of vehicle drivers on the road has caused traffic congestion and posed a serious risk to the growing cyclist and pedestrian populations.

-If you received injuries as a cyclist or pedestrian, contact Ehline Law and our personal injury attorneys as you may be eligible for compensation.
+If you received injuries as cyclists or pedestrians, contact Ehline Law and our personal injury attorneys, as you may be eligible for compensation.

 Is the world more dangerous for cyclists and pedestrians?
 Motor vehicles in the United States are the leading cause of pedestrian and cyclist fatalities across the nation.
 On average, there has been a rise in the number of pedestrian fatalities since the last decade.
-In 2018, before the pandemic, there was a 20% increase in pedestrian deaths, and in 2019, 6,205 pedestrians lost their lives to road traffic injuries sustained in traffic accidents.
+In 2018, before the pandemic, there was a 20% increase in pedestrian deaths.
+In 2019, 6,205 pedestrians lost their lives to road traffic injuries sustained in traffic accidents.

 Although the city offers a fast-paced life with golden opportunities, it has also become one of the worst cities in America for bike riders and bicyclists.
-With so many people residing in Los Angeles, traffic congestion has exponentially increased over the years, and the safety measures taken are not enough to curb the number of pedestrian and cycling fatalities.
+With so many people residing in Los Angeles, traffic congestion has exponentially increased over the years.
+The safety measures taken are not enough to curb the number of pedestrian and cycling fatalities.
 Riding buses does little to reduce congestion or wrecks, especially at night.

-In 2020, LA witnessed around 1,370 bicycle injuries, with 10 deaths.
-The number of injuries and deaths has increased since 2015, but due to the pandemic and very few motor vehicles on the road, the figure has shown a slight decrease.
-Although the decrease in accidents and deaths is good news for the city, it is temporary, and as the city returns to 100% economic activity, local administrators fear that the risk of bicyclists and pedestrian accidents will be at an all-time high instead of an overall decline.
+In 2020, L.A. witnessed around 1,370 bicycle injuries, with ten deaths.
+The number of injuries and fatalities has increased since 2015, but the figure has shown a slight decrease due to the pandemic and very few motor vehicles on the road.
+Although the decrease in accidents and deaths is good news for the city, it is temporary.
+As the city returns to 100% economic activity, local administrators fear that the risk of bicyclists and pedestrian accidents will be at an all-time high instead of an overall decline.

 As the new year began, many American drivers breathed a sigh of relief for having survived the ongoing pandemic for another year.
 However, on January 4, 2022, the first bicycle accident of the new year occurred in Chatsworth.

 According to the Los Angeles fire department, a man in a red truck hit two bicyclists on Lurline Avenue and proceeded with their journey without stopping to call for help.
-The driver continued driving but unfortunately crashed into a wall just half a mile away from the scene of the bicycle accident.
+The driver continued driving but unfortunately crashed into a wall just half a mile away from the bicycle accident scene.

 Local authorities immediately apprehended the hit-and-run driver while rescue members from the nearby fire station declared the two bicyclists dead from the collision.

-On December 23, 2021, the Los Angeles police department received an emergency call to send help at the intersection of Grand and Venice Boulevards.
+On December 23, 2021, the Los Angeles police department received an emergency call to send help at the Grand and Venice Boulevards intersection.
 The rescue team arrived to find out that a bicyclist on the road was severely injured.

 The bicyclist was immediately transferred to a nearby hospital to treat his wounds.
 However, he did not make it and died at the medical center.
 The driver who hit the bicyclist was never at the scene of the accident, suggesting a hit-and-run.

-The LAPD soon started their investigation and sought the public’s help in identifying the hit-and-run driver.
+The LAPD soon started their investigation and sought the public’s help identifying the hit-and-run driver.

 On December 21, 2021, the Los Angeles fire department received a call for a collision on the Pacific Coast Highway in Malibu.
 A motor vehicle collided with a bicyclist on the highway, leading to severe traffic congestion in the morning.